-- Life-cycle stages of a product includes sourcing of raw materials, to manufacturing, packaging, transportation, distribution, retailing, use of the product, and management of the product when it is no longer needed (through reuse, repair, upgrading, recycling, or safe disposal).
-To capture the benefits of reuse, repair, upgrading and/or recycling, also quantify the impact offsets that can be accomplished when the product is used in place of a virgin material in another building or infrastructure.
+- The life-cycle of a product includes sourcing of raw materials, manufacturing, packaging, transportation, distribution, retailing, installation, use of the product, and management of the product when it is no longer needed (through reuse, repair, upgrading, recycling, or safe disposal).
+To capture the benefits of reuse, repair, upgrading and/or recycling, quantify the impact offsets that can be accomplished when the product is used in place of a virgin material in another building or infrastructure.

 - Where there are certain life-cycle stages or attributes that dominate the opportunity for environmental improvement, those key impact areas (or "hot spots") should be given greater emphasis in a material specification.